graux-pierre/nativediscloser_benchmark/README.md

 + maybe test cases with class-encapsulation of certain relevant JNI API functions and/or variables by coding in C++ instead of C.

 All these projects are workable and tested on a Nexus 5 device with Android version 8.1.0.

++ Overchan-Android: Open source application from FDroid.
+In this app, there is 1 back invocation (i.e., invocation Java methods from native libraries) spotted.
+However, the relevant java class and object are passed via a customized C structure.
+Since the structure cannot be parsed, the relevant class cannot be obtained.